blackberry/Community/other/index.md

 ---
-title: BlackBerry Community News
+title: BlackBerry Community Wiki
-redirect-page: Latest_News
+redirect-page: Contribute
 redirect-seconds: 0
 redirect-message: "Please wait while we redirect you to the starting page"
 layout: redirect